P&F Blog

 The Iwo Jima flag raising is the moment six United States servicemen lifted a 96-by-56-inch American flag on Mount Suribachi, the 554-foot volcano on the southern tip of Iwo Jima, on the afternoon of February 23, 1945.
 Joe Rosenthal of the Associated Press caught the second of two flag raisings on a single press camera frame.
 The shutter clicked while the flag was still on its way up.
 He almost missed the shot.

-The image was wired stateside, ran on the front page of nearly every Sunday paper in America, and was on every newsreel before the men in the photo were even off the island.
-It won the 1945 Pulitzer Prize for Photography in record time, and it became the model for the Marine Corps War Memorial in Arlington.
-Three of the six men in the picture never made it home.
+The image ran on the front page of nearly every Sunday paper in America before the men in it were even off the island.
+It won the 1945 Pulitzer Prize for Photography, and three of the six men in the picture never made it home.

 ★ Iwo Jima Flag Raising at a Glance